How to Bet on March Madness

 When you bet on totals, it doesn’t matter which side wins or loses or by how much.
 The focus is on the total combined points scored in the game.
 Sportsbooks set the bar, and bettors then get to decide if they expect the final number to be over or under that amount.

 Single-game March Madness betting can be a great complement to any brackets you may complete.
-While filling out the bracket, you’ll learn something about the strengths and weaknesses of each team.
+While filling out the bracket, you may learn something about the strengths and weaknesses of each team.
 That knowledge can then be applied to your bets as well.

 Live betting takes the action to a whole new level.
 As the name implies, these are bets you place in real-time.
 Odds and offerings will be based on what’s going on, and the market moves fast as the game plays out.

-Filling out a solid bracket is tough, and the sheer number of games can make it tough to zero in on potentially profitable betting opportunities.
-Here are some actionable tips you can use to make some sense out of all of the noise.
+Filling out a solid bracket is tough, and the sheer number of games can make it hard to zero in on potentially profitable betting opportunities.
+Here are some tips you can use to make some sense out of all of the noise.

-You could spend days and days reading reams and reams of NCAAB stats, but it won’t necessarily get you any closer to picking winners.
+You could spend days reading reams of college basketball stats, but it won’t necessarily get you any closer to picking winners.
 The concept of quality over quantity applies when it comes to research, so stick to what moves the needle, including true shooting percentage, defensive efficiency, and rotation depth.

 There are often lower seeds that enter the tournament playing well that are worth taking the time to research further.
 They could wind up being very live underdogs for you to pounce on.
 The following seeds beyond the top level have made the Final Four the most times since 1985: five, eight, and 11.

-From the First Four to the National Title tilt, there are 67 games in March Madness.
+From the First Four to the National Championship Game, there are 67 games in March Madness.
 While you have to pick them all for bracket competitions, you don’t have to bet on every game with single-game wagers.
 Instead, pick your spots and only wager on the games that you feel the best about.

 As a whole, the tournament can seem like it’s wildly unpredictable.
 However, if you simply pace yourself and stick to what matters, you can place yourself in a position to have more winners than losers when all is said and done.